 Hip packs are great, but there’s no way that one can be developed to carry 1,750 cu/in worth of gear – comfortably.

 Chest packs have a way of getting in the way.

 I’ve worn a few combo systems, generally of the chest-pack/back-pack variety, and I like them, but for some reason manufacturers outfit these ‘systems’ with far too many straps, buckles and doo-dads – so that users can tailor a proper fit.
 Smart enough.
-Nearly every model I’ve tried, however, left me with way too many pull-straps flailing in the wind - I end up looking like a mummy coming undone, snagging branches on the way to your fishing hole.
+Nearly every model I’ve tried, however, left me with way too many pull-straps flailing in the wind - you end up looking like a mummy coming undone, snagging branches on the way to your fishing hole.

 Plain back packs have two shoulder regulators, and sometimes a chest strap or waist belt.
 Clean, simple and efficient configuration.
 A fishing-specific backpack also needs straps to secure a rod tube or two.